KRISTINE ADAMICH, PE, PMP

 “In our work, we strive to have as much technical rigor as it takes to build a nuclear power plant.”

-Ben Larson is the Director of Research & Technology at Ecotope.
+Ben Larson is the Director of Research and Technology at Ecotope.
 He has a multifaceted background in energy efficiency, physics, experimental design, quantitative analysis, numerical modeling, demand response, and alternative energy.

 Mr. Larson has led and supported the analysis for a number of critical regional projects, including data QC and analysis for the Residential Building Stock Assessment Metering Study, most of the Northwest efforts to evaluate the energy use and savings of residential heat pump water heaters (HPWH), and most of the lab and field monitoring for ductless heat pumps (DHP).
 He recently led the analysis and workbook development for the DHP unit energy savings (UES) and will provide technical direction for the upcoming forced-air furnace DHP UES.